Blackhawks’ Connor Bedard Scores 50th NHL Goal

 The Chicago Blackhawks‘ 20-year-old superstar Connor Bedard scored his 50th NHL goal on Oct.
-28 against the Ottawa Senators (50-88-138 in 160 games).
-It was his second goal of the game and fifth goal of the 2025-26 season.
+28, in a 7-3 win over the Ottawa Senators.
+The 50-goal marker was his second tally of the game and fifth goal of the 2025-26 season.
 Bedard now becomes the seventh franchise player to hit 50 goals before 21 years of age.
 He joins Eddie Olczyk, Jeremy Roenick, Jonathan Toews, Bobby Hull, Denis Savard and Patrick Kane in this milestone.

 Bedard was drafted first overall by the Blackhawks in the 2023 NHL Entry Draft, and signed his entry-level contract on July 17, 2023, which was fittingly his 18th birthday.
 He started with the rebuilding Blackhawks straight out of his draft year for the 2023-24 season.
 The young center hit the NHL by storm in his rookie campaign, compiling 22 goals, 39 assists and 61 points despite missing 14 games with a broken jaw.
 This led all NHL rookies in all three categories, and earned him the Calder Trophy for being the most proficient player in his first year of NHL competition.